No results found matching your search criteria. Showing all properties instead.

 The Harbourside.
 Straight forward no frills cafe on the harbour which does a very good value breakfast.

 The Orangery at Penlee House Museum.
-Great cafe serving fresh reasonably priced home made food.
+Great cafe serving fresh reasonably priced home cooked, wholesome food.
 (Closed Sundays)

 Helly’s Deli and cafe.
 Open on Sunday for breakfast with outside seating.
 Close to the station.

 The Duke Street Cafe, Newlyn.
-A 15 minute flat walk to Newlyn but well worth it.
+A flat 15 minute walk to Newlyn but well worth it.
 Lovely cosy cafe which does a fabulous breakfast and lunches too.
+Has outdoor seating.

-Mackerel Sky in Newlyn is understandably popular and does amazing small plates of fresh fish.
+Mackerel Sky in Newlyn is understandably popular and does amazing Tapas style small plates of fresh fish.
 They do not take bookings so just show up, although you might have to wait.

 The Shore at the end of Morrab Road is a top end restaurant (£££££) run by chef Bruce Rennie.
 Bookings only.